 The festival is a gala of music, dance, art, culture, cuisine and so much more which rightly represents the rich heritage of India.
-It is organized by the Taj Mahotsav Committee and is presented by the Commissioner of Agra Division.
-The festival began in the year 1992 and since then it has reached a wider audience and to a bigger scale.
+It is organized by the Taj Mahotsav Committee and is presented by the Commissioner of the Agra Division.
+The festival was first organized in 1992 and since then it has reached a wider audience and to a bigger scale.

-Art and Craft.
 Artisans from all parts of the country participate in the festival to showcase their handmade artifacts which include stone and wood carved items, handmade carpets, marble decor items, bamboo and brass items, handloom clothes, Lucknowi chikan clothes, Zari work from Benaras and so much more.

-By Air.
 Pandit Deen Dayal Upadhayay airport is the nearest to reach Agra.
 Flights from all the metropolitan cities of the country arrive here hence one may consider traveling by air if budget if not a constraint.
 From the airport, one is required to travel 10km to reach the main city in a taxi or a bus.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.